Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 1. Allocate a RAM segment in system mode using the mapper support routines.
 Abort if no free segments are available.
 2. Map the RAM segment in page 1 or 2 and load the code of the RAM driver at offset 0100h (so address 4100h for page 1 and 8100h for page 2).
-3. Optional: setup initialization data for the driver, usually in the area at offset 0-FFh of the RAM segment but it can be at any address within the segment.
+3. Optional: set up initialization data for the driver, usually in the area at offset 0-FFh of the RAM segment but it can be at any address within the segment.
-4. Execute the `_DRVROP` function passing the driver slot and segment number and H=1.
+4. Execute the `_DRVRO` function passing the driver slot and segment number and H=1.
 5. If an error was reported, free the RAM segment.

 The meaning and location of the initialization data (if any) depends on each driver.
-When [`DRVROP.COM`](TODO: link) or [`CALL IDRIVER`](TODO: link) is used to install a driver the supplied initialization data is copied to the RAM segment starting at offset 1 and the length of this data is put at offset 0, but note that this is exclusively a convention used by these tools and the kernel (and thus this function call) is completely unconcerned about how initialization data is passed to the driver.
-Driver developers can create their own driver install tools (making use of `_DRVROP` as explained above) if the standard tools (`DRVROP.COM` and `CALL IDRIVER`) don't suit their needs.
+When [`DRVROP.COM`](Nextor%203.0%20User%20Manual.md#3413-drvrop-the-driver-operations-tool) or [`CALL IDRIVER`](Nextor%203.0%20User%20Manual.md#3612-the-call-idriver-command) is used to install a driver the supplied initialization data is copied to the RAM segment starting at offset 1 and the length of this data is put at offset 0, but note that this is exclusively a convention used by these tools, and the kernel (and thus this function call) is completely unconcerned about how initialization data is passed to the driver.
+Driver developers can create their own driver install tools (making use of `_DRVRO` as explained above) if the standard tools (`DRVROP.COM` and `CALL IDRIVER`) don't suit their needs.

-WIP: A driver can't, in principle,  use more than one RAM segment.
-If a driver needs
+A driver can't, in principle, use more than one RAM segment.
+If a driver needs more memory, additional RAM segments should be allocated by the driver installer tool, which can then pass the allocated segment numbers to the driver as initialization data.
+Note that only the segment containing the driver header is known to (and managed by) the kernel, so it's the installer tool's responsibility to free any extra segments after the driver is shut down.

 This operation can return two errors: `.IDRVR` if the driver doesn't have the `NEXTORv3_DRIVER` signature at the expected address, and `.INITE` if the driver's initialization routine reports an error.
 In both cases the driver won't have been registered and thus its RAM segment should be freed.

-#### 3.15.2 Shutting down a driver loaded in RAM
+#### 3.15.2.
+Shutting down a driver loaded in RAM

-This function will invoke the shut down query of a driver loaded in RAM and then it will unregister it.
+This function will invoke the "shut down driver" query of a driver loaded in RAM and then it will unregister it.
 The handling of the RAM segment freeing is the responsibility of the caller.
 Thus the usage sequence is:

-1. Execute the `_DRVROP` function passing the driver slot and segment number and H=2.
+1. Execute the `_DRVRO` function passing the driver slot and segment number and H=2.
 2. If no error was reported, free the RAM segment of the driver.

-The function will invoke the "shut down driver" query on the driver and then it will unregister it.
-A driver can't report error on its shut down query and the unregistration will always happen; in other words, a driver can't prevent its own unregistration.
+A driver can't report an error on its shut down query and the unregistration will always happen; in other words, a driver can't prevent its own unregistration.

 Prior to invoking the "shut down driver" query the kernel will check if the `NEXTORv3_DRIVER` signature is still present at the expected address in the segment of the driver: if that's not the case, the shut down query won't be invoked (this is a lightweight way to check if the driver code has been corrupted).
 However, even in this case the driver will be unregistered.

 The only error this operation can return is `.IDRVR` when the combination of slot and segment passed doesn't correspond to any of the registered drivers loaded in RAM.
-The [`_GDRVR`](TODO: link) function can be used to list the registered drivers (both ROM and RAM) and their locations.
+The [`_GDRVR`](#38-get-information-about-a-device-driver-_gdrvr-78h) function can be used to list the registered drivers (both ROM and RAM) and their locations.

 ## 4. New error codes